composewell/streamly/docs/Developer/Benchmarks.md

 ## Building and Running Benchmarks with bench-runner

-The executable `bench-runner` is the top level driver for running benchmarks.
-It runs the requested benchmarks and then creates a report from the results using the `bench-show` package.
+`bench-runner` executable can be used to run benchmarks.
+Why use it?
+* It runs one benchmark pre invocation of the benchmark executable, no GC interference, more reliable results
+* It specifies limits on heap, stack memory to verify the usage.
+* It exposes groups of benchmarks to run
+* It shows a summary report of all benchmark results
+* It shows comparisons of results with previous runs

 IMPORTANT NOTE:  The first time you run this executable it may take a long time because it has to build the `bench-report` executable which has a